The traditional values that make up our motto—Do your best through truth and courage—have well-established roots at Glenlyon Norfolk School.

 Ever responsive to changing needs and a changing world, GNS has continued to evolve.
 That evolution is grounded on values that act as a touchstone for our decisions and guide our approach to teaching.
-These values include responsibility, commitment, honesty, risk-taking, and empathy.
-And behind them always are the fundamentals—truth and courage.
+These values include truth, courage, caring, individuality and community.

 GNS has a long-standing history of building bright futures.
 For over 100 years, our graduates have spanned the globe furthering their studies at esteemed universities.
 The success of our students is due, in large part, to our GNS family—the exceptional faculty and enthusiastic students—and to our IB curriculum.

 - Glenlyon Preparatory School was founded by Major James Ian Simpson who opened a Boarding and Day School for boys in a large house on St. David’s Street in 1932.

 - In the summer of 1935 Glenlyon moved to 1701 Beach Drive.